dashbird/site/content/blog/dashbird-available-in-aws-marketplace.md

 ___

 *Dashbird is the leading service to monitor and get insights into your serverless applications on AWS.
-You can set it up in 5 minutes (no code changes, just a CF stack deployment) and try it for free for the first 14-days.*
+You can set it up in 5 minutes (no code changes, just a CF stack deployment) and <a href='/' target='_blank'>try it for free for the first 14-days.</a>*